The Envelope refers to the three-dimensional space within which a building can legally be constructed on a given piece of land

 Many zoning codes have stepped setback requirements.
 The height and setback settings allow for any combination of stepped condition.

-Max Height: Input the maximum height of the building allowable by code
+Maximum Height: Input the maximum height of the building allowable by code

 The combination of heights and setbacks results in an envelope shape: